tanvinabpatel/E2ECSR/README.md

-# E2ECSR
-End-to-End Models for Children’s Speech Recognition
+# End-to-End Models for Children’s Speech Recognition (E2ECSR)

-This repository provides the recipe for development of E2E CSR system for Dutch, German and Mandarin.
+This repository provides the recipe for the development of E2E CSR systems for Dutch, German, and Mandarin.

-For each language, the scripts to develop and ASR when trained on Adult speech and tested with Child speech.
+For each language, the repository includes scripts to develop ASR models trained on Adult speech and tested with Child speech.

-**ASR Models:**
+## Overview: ASR Details
+- **Training:** Train on adult Spech and test on adult and child speech
+- **Techniques:** Speed Perturbations (SP), Spectral Augmentation (SPaug) and Vocal Tract Length Normalization (VTLN)
+- **Architecture:** Conformer-based model without any language model.
+The ESPnet toolkit and scripts are used for building the ASR model.
+- **Evaluation:** Word Error Rate (WER)

-├── Dutch-CSR
+## Dutch-CSR

-│   ├── cgn_base

-│   ├── cgn_base_vtln

-│   └── Train_VTLN
+- **cgn_base:** Scripts for training an ASR model with CGN data and testing on CGN and Jasmin datasets.
+- **cgn_base_vtln:** Scripts to train ASR model speed perturbations, spectral augmentation and VTLN.
+VTLN trainng and testing scripts included.
+- **Train_VTLN:** Scripts to train a VTLN Model on a given database without training a ASR model

+Place the needed scripts in ~/espnet/egs/ to run the ASR models.

 **Database:**